garden/plugs/about/doc/index.md

 If the specified app does not start with `/` (eg. `text`), it is assumed to be prefixed by `/app/` (eg. `/app/text`).

+Apps located in `/app/` (*core apps*) are always allowed (and support templating); other apps must be manually enabled by the user by adding it to the list of allowedApps in their home folder's metadata.

 As a user, you can affect a newly created file’s default type based on its extension.
 For instance, if you want `*.code` files to have type `text/code`, you can change any ancestor folder to have a `mime` field like so: